-Arrestee Notified Prior to Transfer to County 30 Days Identified Owner Notified by Phone or Mail 60 Days Unidentified Owner 90 Days Identified Owner/Unable to Locate or Notify 180 Days
+Arrestee Notified Prior to Transfer to County 30 days Identified Owner Notified by Phone or Mail 60 days Unidentified Owner 90 days Identified Owner/Unable to Locate or Notify 180 days facts set forth in this paragraph.

 Under unusual circumstances, property owners may make a written request for an extension of the holding period.
 These requests will be evaluated on a case-by-case basis.